 The Washington office of McKenna Long & Aldridge LLP (MLA) traces its roots to 1939, when President Franklin D. Roosevelt’s Attorney General returned to private law practice to form his own firm in Washington.
 Since that time, our firm’s Washington office has performed ground-breaking work for clients in the nation’s capital.
-On matters ranging from administrative and regulatory law to litigation to public policy, the Washington office of MLA helps clients manage the intersection of government and business.
+On matters ranging from administrative and regulatory law to litigation to public policy, the Washington office of MLA helps clients manage the intersection of law, business and government.

 Key practices in the Washington office include: